...at the School of Medicine

 Look up other people in the University Directory.

 Students usually apply in the fall or winter and begin their studies the following summer.
-The application deadline is January 15th, but your application will be considered by the Admissions Committee as soon as it is complete.
-Your application will have several key components:
+Your application will be considered by the Admissions Committee as soon as it is complete.

-The Admissions Committee reviews applications when they become complete.
+Interview: The Admissions Committee reviews applications when they become complete.
 Successful applicants are invited to CWRU to visit our program in the Winter/Spring at our expense.
 This visit allows you to:

 Our program has limited financial resources for supporting students who are not citizens or permanent residents of the United States.
 As a consequence, only a small number of foreign students is admitted each year.
 We give preference to foreign applicants who have fellowships that can partially support their graduate education, who have strong research experience and publications, or who have completed some of their education in a university in North America.
 Because of these financial constraints, foreign applicants who do not satisfy one of these criteria will have a small chance of admission.